Travis d'Arnaud Preview, Player Props: Braves vs. Rockies

-The Atlanta Braves, including Travis d'Arnaud (.244 on-base percentage in past 10 games, 58 points below season-long percentage), battle starter Peter Lambert and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+Travis d'Arnaud -- with an on-base percentage of .244 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Colorado Rockies, with Kyle Freeland on the hill, on August 30 at 8:40 PM ET.

 Travis d'Arnaud Game Info & Props vs. the Rockies